 Neighborhoods to Avoid in Halifax

 While Halifax is generally a safe city, there are some neighborhoods that are considered to be higher-risk areas.
 These neighborhoods tend to have higher crime rates and are often characterized by poverty, unemployment, and social issues.
-Some of the neighborhoods to avoid in Halifax include: (See Also: Is Kerala Safe to Visit Now?
-The Ultimate Travel Guide)
+Some of the neighborhoods to avoid in Halifax include: (See Also: Is It Safe To Visit Belarus Now?
+The Latest Travel Advisory)

 - North End: This neighborhood has a high concentration of social housing and has been plagued by gang activity and drug-related crime.